JudlynM/ACN-syllabus/content/national-qualifications-framework/ncit/content/constructive-feedback/_index.md

 *You are really quick to complete tasks and good at meeting deadlines.
 But the number of typing errors you are currently making is higher than expected.*

 Giving feedback constructively benefits everyone.
 You, as the project manager or supervisor, use the on-going exchange of information as a way of getting to know your people and providing them with valuable guidance in their work.
-The employee, manager, supervisor, or peer receives data that makes that makes their job easier.
+The employee, manager, supervisor, or peer receives data that makes their job easier.
 The organization gains in improved productivity of its workforce.

 ## 2. Six steps for giving constructive feedback